Creede's Independence Day Celebration!

-The first day of the competition begins on July 3 each year and is called the Colorado State Mining Championships.
+The first day of the competition begins on July 4 2018 and is called the Colorado State Mining Championships.
 The day features a taxing gamut of events that test the skill levels of the miners both physically and mentally.

 The different events, Jack-Leg Drilling, Hand Steeling, Hand Mucking, Spike Driving, and Machine Mucking, are designed to show spectators the daily life of a hardrock miner.